 Far North region has tropical elements and sandy areas.
 Here, you can spot rare animals, including a variety of birdlife and endangered wild dogs.

 North is a semi-arid region with shrubs and 5 rivers flowing through it.
 Animals therefore flock to the waterbeds, including elephants and impalas, and the waters themselves are home to many hippos.

 Central, the eco system consist mostly of grass lands with browsing trees, hence this is where you’re likely to spot the cats: lions, leopards, hyenas and cheetahs.

 South region’s landscape consists of more trees, consequently attracting herds of wildlife, both big and small.
 This is also where white rhinos are spotted most often.

-Make the BEST SAFARI CHOICE and contribute to Wildlife Conservation with a VACATION FOR CONSERVATION.
+Make the BEST SAFARI CHOICE and contribute to Wildlife Conservation with a VFC - VACATION FOR CONSERVATION.